canopy-js/canopy-js/README.md

 Subtopics can only be referenced from within the file that they are defined (with the exception of "import references," which will be explained below.)

 Within a given topic, a subtopic can only be referenced once because the subtopics of the topics must form a tree, with each paragraph having only one parent reference.
-If you want to have two references to a subtopic, you can either make that subtopic a topic proper, or use a "self-import reference" which will be discussed below.
+If you want to have two references to a given subtopic from multiple other subtopics of that topic, you should probably make the target subtopic a topic proper, or use the "import reference" functionality described below.

 #### Global References